zecktos/promptbattle-app/README.md

 ### /admin

-This is the interface for the "Prompt Master", to trigger the submissions, winner confetti 🎉 and more!
+This is the interface for the "Prompt Master", to trigger "Generate!", launch the winner confetti 🎉 and more!

 ### /player1